tpolecat/atto/modules/docs/src/main/tut/docs/next-steps.md

 type Log = List[LogEntry]
 ```

 There's no built-in parser for fixed-width ints, so we can just make one.
-Probably shouldn't
-be doing this in a tutorial though.
-How should we handle this?
+We parse some number of digits and parse them as an `Int`, handling the case where the value is too large by flatmapping to `ok` or `err`.

 ```tut:silent
 def fixed(n:Int): Parser[Int] =